 FINAL TOTAL $1,029

-Overall, I don’t feel like I completely blew my budget.
+Overall, I don’t feel like I completely blew it on this budget-friendly guest bath update.
 The unexpected costs added a lot, but it happens in any DIY project or room makeovers.
 Also, I’m still way under the cost of our master bath makeover.
 If I wasn’t on a short timeline of five weeks, I would have learned (aka YouTube-d) how to move the vanity light myself and how to install the vanity top.
 However, I don’t regret my decision to hire out at all.
 Sometimes the cost is worth saving me the stress!

 I’m proud of the transformation, glad it is another room in our house checked off the list, and I can’t wait to do my next One Room Challenge!